Skip to main content

 39 mentions Positive Neutral Negative

-The reviews highlight a mixed reception regarding the grinding mechanics in the game.
-While some players appreciate the fast-paced grinding that allows for quick leveling and progression, others criticize it for being repetitive and tedious, especially compared to its predecessor, which parodied such mechanics.
-Overall, grinding is present but varies in necessity and enjoyment, with some finding it integral to the experience while others view it as a flaw that detracts from the game's pacing.
+The reviews highlight a mixed reception regarding the grinding aspect of the game.
+While some players appreciate the fast-paced grinding mechanics that allow for quick leveling and a unique take on traditional RPG elements, others criticize it for being overly repetitive and tedious, especially compared to its predecessor, which mocked such grindy gameplay.
+Overall, the necessity and enjoyment of grinding vary significantly among players, with some finding it integral to the experience and others deeming it a flaw.

 • “This game is a solid game, but if you played the first, it is only 30 Second Hero and that's it.
 I've made it through 3 out of 6 chapters of the game, and it's just so repetitive that it's boring and grindy now.”